sunmck/Kruger_EIA/README.md

 by debarking and knocking down specific tree species such as the Marula (Sclerocarya birrea) and Knobthorn (Acacia nigrescens) trees.
 Areas of high elephant impact are therefore assumed to have a stronger trend towards an opening of savanna vegetation and a declie of large trees in comparison to areas of lower elephant impact.

 ## Scripts
+Please download the scripts and the data folder and change the directories respectively.

 ### MODIS_VI_timeseries.R
 This script ....